Hamnet (novel)

 Hamnet is a 2020 novel by Maggie O'Farrell.
-It is a fictional account of Shakespeare's son, Hamnet, who died at age 11 in 1596.
+It is a fictional account of William Shakespeare's son, Hamnet, who died at age eleven in 1596, focusing on his parents' grief.
+In Canada, the novel was published under the title Hamnet & Judith.

-In 2020, the book won the Women's Prize for Fiction and National Book Critics Circle Award for Fiction.
+In 2020, the book won the Women's Prize for Fiction and National Book Critics Circle Award for Fiction; that December, it was also chosen as Waterstones' Book Of The Year.
 The following year, it was named "Novel of the Year" at the Dalkey Literary Awards, was shortlisted for the Walter Scott Prize, and longlisted for the Andrew Carnegie Medal for Excellence in Fiction.
-It was described in Literary Review as "a rich story by any stretch of the imagination, and O’Farrell’s stretches much, much further than most of ours."
+It was described in Literary Review as "a rich story by any stretch of the imagination, and O'Farrell's stretches much, much further than most of ours."

+Adaptations

-In 2023, a stage adaptation of the novel by Lolita Chakrabarti will premiere at the Royal Shakespeare Company in Stratford-upon-Avon re-opening the Swan Theatre since the COVID-19 pandemic.
+In 2023, a stage adaptation of the novel by Lolita Chakrabarti premiered at the Royal Shakespeare Company in Stratford-upon-Avon, re-opening the Swan Theatre after the COVID-19 pandemic and refurbishment.
+In September, the piece transferred to the Garrick Theatre in London, directed by Erica Whyman and starring Madeleine Mantock as Agnes Hathaway, Tom Varey as William Shakespeare and Ajani Cabey as Hamnet.
+It was scheduled to play until at least February 2024.

+A film adaptation produced in part by Amblin Partners and directed by Chloé Zhao was announced in April 2023, with Jessie Buckley and Paul Mescal to star in the film.